-- (b) when the suspension or cancellation takes effect; and - (c) in the case of a suspension-when the suspension stops having effect. - Source FARs section 21.51 modified. - Note 1: The power of CASA to suspend or cancel a type acceptance certificate under subregulation (4) must be exercised by the Director personally: see paragraph 11.260(2)(d). - Note 2: See also regulations 21.002C and 21.002E in relation to suspension and cancellation of type acceptance certificates.
+- (b) when the suspension or cancellation takes effect; and - (c) in the case of a suspension-when the suspension stops having effect.

+Note 1: The power of CASA to suspend or cancel a type acceptance certificate under subregulation (4) must be exercised by the Director personally: see paragraph 11.260(2)(d).

+Note 2: See also regulations 21.002C and 21.002E in relation to suspension and cancellation of type acceptance certificates.